alanedwardes/Jenkins.UnrealEngine.Builder/README.md

     .run(this);
 ```

+:warning: If your Windows build agent is running as a service user, this will fail when trying to initialise the GPU.
+The Jenkins agent must be running interactively (e.g. started by a logged in user and visible on the desktop).

 | Option | Required | Type | Description |
 | - | - | - | - |
 | enginePath | Yes | String | The path to Unreal Engine |